 DISCUSSION

 In this systematic review and meta-analysis, clinical management adherent to the ABC pathway was suboptimal, being adopted in 1 of every 5 AF patients.
-Second, meta-regression analysis showed that adherence to the ABC pathway was associated with a significant reduction in the risk of major adverse outcomes.
+Second, meta-analysis regarding clinical events showed that adherence to the ABC pathway was associated with a significant reduction in the risk of major adverse outcomes.
 Third, adherence to the ABC pathway was largely driven by the implementation of adequate antithrombotic therapy, adequate symptom control and by optimal control of cardiovascular risk factors and comorbidities.

-There was suboptimal proportion of patients optimally treated according to the ABC pathway (nearly 25%), suggesting that a high proportion of AF patients may remain at high risk of clinical complications.
-Adherence to the ABC pathway was largely driven by the implementation of adequate antithrombotic therapy and by more optimal control of cardiovascular risk factors and comorbidities.
-However, we cannot exclude that some factors not considered in this analysis may affect the integrated care of AF patients, such as education level, health perception, household income, availability of a public healthcare system, distance from healthcare services/hospitals, presence of caregiver for patients with disability26,27.

-ABC pathway adherent care was associated to a significant reduction of all-cause death, CV death, stroke and major bleeding.
-Indeed, ABC pathway adherent care was associated with a 40% to 60% risk reduction for all the outcomes considered.
-Results from the meta-regression analysis showed that a longer follow-up time was associated with a greater impact of integrated care management, while increased clinical complexity had an impact on clinical outcomes.
-Indeed. increasing prevalence of diabetes mellitus, CAD, CHF and stroke were associated to a reduction of effectiveness.
+Lastly, the meta-regression analyses regarding outcomes showed that the increasing clinical complexity directly affects the effectiveness of an integrated management strategy, while a longer follow-up was associated to a greater reduction in risk.

 Epidemiologically, the worldwide impact of AF has increased in the last 40 years.
 Despite a significant reduction in age-standardized prevalence and incidence, the absolute number of AF patients has almost doubled, being significantly increased in countries with middle and low socio-demographic levels3.
 Additionally, observational studies have shown that the clinical risk profile of AF patients has worsened over time, due to an increase in the prevalence of comorbidities28.
 This public health burden of AF has a major impact on mortality, where the total number of attributable deaths has more than doubled, almost reaching 300,000 in 2017, especially in middle and low socio-demographic countries3.
 Furthermore, an increasing effect on healthcare associated costs has been found29,30.

 Given these concerns, a more holistic approach to AF management was needed.
 In 2018, the 6th AFNET/EHRA Consensus Conference defined integrated care as “a coordinated patient-centred approach by interdisciplinary specialists to improve AF outcomes”, by improving all the specific domains related to AF management7,31.
 A model of care was proposed in which any AF patient should ideally be managed by the AF Heart Team (specifically addressing the specific electrophysiology/cardiology issues) and the Integrated Care AF Clinic, where several specialists could provide the specific expertise to handle any aspect of the patient’s care7,8,27.